 If you are looking for a nightclub experience, La Placita isn’t it.
 There are only a few locations in La Placita that I would say come close to being categorized as clubs (which I’ll elaborate on in the next tip).
 The rest are purely bars and small restaurants with sound systems.
 This is a barhopping scene.
 It’s not the South Beach, Miami.

 So, although I am a huge advocate of overdressing, you can leave your heels and oxfords at home.
-Other than that, you can go all out with your sexiest outfit.
-Just keep in mind that most party-goers here are often dressed casually in short sleeve shirts, shorts, and comfortable footwear.
+Other than that, you can still go all out with your sexiest outfit and fit right in.
+Just keep in mind that most party-goers here are dressed casually in short sleeve shirts, shorts, and comfortable footwear.
 Ladies who want to turn heads often wear dresses with flats or wedges.

 If you do decide to wear high heels, just be sure they are comfortable because you will likely do a lot of walking between bars.
 And remember what I said about the poor conditions of the streets.
 Watch your step and avoid cracks in the pavement or you may end up with a twisted ankle as the perfect ending to a fun night out!
 (Sarcasm)